upeshp/MS4_KeepRolling/README.md

 The aim of the project is to create an ecommerce website where users can purchase items of their choice.
 The website is created for those who train Brazilian Jiu Jitsu, who are often looking for courses/instructional material they can use to improve their game, especially in recent times where many are in lockdown, and unable to train Jiu Jitsu.
 The website will also sell Jiu Jitsu merchandise, such as clothing they can use whilst training.
-Users will want to easily be able to browse and purchase items, and the website owner will want to showcase their products postiviely to drive sales.
+Users will want to easily be able to browse and purchase items, and the website owner will want to showcase their products positively to drive sales.
 The website is designed to be suitable for use on all devices, from desktop to mobile.
 Due to timing constraints, I will be taking the approach of producing a minimum viable product for this project submission, with the aim of improving/further developing the site in the future.